-Annual progress reports as well as a final progress report will be required.
+Annual technical progress reports as well as a final technical progress report will be required.
+Annual and final technical reports must be prepared in accordance with the Research Performance Progress Report (RPPR).

-The Award Terms and Conditions will specify if additional and/or more frequent reporting is required.
+The Award Terms and Conditions will specify whether additional and/or more frequent reporting is required.